Studying law is not a promised path to gainful employment or six figures. Many lawyers face unemployment and burdensome student loan debt, instead.

 An eligible candidate’s salary must not exceed $66,000.
 The total award amount will depend on the number of candidates and available funding.
 (Learn more)

 The Texas Student Loan Repayment Assistance Program is funded by the State Bar of Texas and offers repayment assistance to those who choose to work in legal aid in Texas.
 The program offers assistance to approximately 125 attorneys.
-At this time, there is no income cap and the yearly maximum award is $4,800.
+At this time, applicants’ salaries should not exceed $80,000, and the yearly maximum award is $6,000.
 (Learn more)

-The Vermont Bar Foundation has a Loan Repayment Assistance Program that offers loan assistance for attorneys working in the nonprofit sector, helping low-income individuals and families.
+The Vermont Bar Foundation has a Loan Repayment Assistance Program that offers loan assistance for attorneys working in the nonprofit sector and helping low-income individuals and families.

 Lawyers must be licensed in Vermont and be employed at a qualified organization.
 Eligible candidates’ salaries must not exceed $60,000.
 Applicants may be eligible for up to $5,000 per year.
 Former participants may apply again for future funding cycles.
 (Learn more)

 A lot of the aforementioned assistance programs require you to work at a qualifying nonprofit or agency and work under strict income limitations.
 If you don’t qualify for one of those programs and you have federal loans, consider an income-driven repayment plan.

 Income-Based Repayment (IBR): Your monthly payments are capped at 10% to 15% of your income, depending on when you took out your loan.
 To qualify for IBR, your proposed payment must be less than what it would be under the 10-year Standard Repayment Plan.
 The repayment period is 20 to 25 years — any balance remaining after that will be forgiven but may be subject to additional taxes.